cedricss/server-monitor/Tutorial-Part-1.md

         ]
     )

-> With Opa, we can define the client views and events, the http server or even the database within the same file, without any extra directives for the compiler!
+> With Opa, we can define the client views and events, the http server or even the database within the source code, without any extra directives for the compiler!
+Of course, code can be split between files, modules, directories...

 ## Compile ##